59-0. 49-0. 48-0. Those were some halftime scores across college football on Saturday

 That said, big payouts don't always guarantee one-sided scores — or even wins.
 Notre Dame famously paid Northern Illinois $1.4 million for a game last season that the Fighting Irish lost, and Penn State was paying FIU $1.6 million for their game on Saturday in Happy Valley.

-FIU evidently showed up ready to earn that money: No. 2 Penn State went into the locker room with only a 10-0 lead.
+FIU evidently showed up ready to earn that money: No. 2 Penn State went into the locker room with only a 10-0 lead, then pulled away after halftime for a 34-0 win.

 Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here.
 AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://apnews.com/hub/college-football